Diversity terms are all over the place. Do you know the meaning of BIPOC, Folx or Culture Add? I didn’t…until I looked it up!

 Wimmin — Wimmin is a nonstandard spelling of the word “women” used by feminists in an effort to avoid the word ending “-men”.

-Womxn — Womxn is a term used to replace the word women in an attempt to get away from patriarchal language.
-Womxn is also meant to be inclusive of trans women, and some non-binary people.
+Womxn — Womxn is a term sometimes used to replace the word women in an attempt to get away from patriarchal language.
+Womxn is also meant to be inclusive of trans women, and some non-binary people, but it not always accepted.
+Some say the word has evolved over time and is divisive, and “women” is more inclusive in the LGBTQ+ community.

 Womyn — Womyn is a nonstandard spelling of the word “women” used by feminists in an effort to avoid the word ending “-men”.